STRINGSTRING

 Score

-ybdMProbable serine/threonine-protein kinase YbdM; Evidence 3: Function proposed based on presence of conserved amino acid motif, structural feature or limited homology; Product type pe: putative enzyme; Belongs to the protein kinase superfamily.
-Ser/Thr protein kinase family (256 aa)
+ybdMPutative protein kinase; Evidence 3: Function proposed based on presence of conserved amino acid motif, structural feature or limited homology; Product type pe: putative enzyme.
+(256 aa)

 Predicted Functional Partners: